shupershuff/Diablo2RLoader/README.md

 See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
-* Investigate use of battlenet login tokens (stored in registry) instead of passwords.
-This is unlikely.
+* Investigate use of battlenet login tokens (stored in registry) instead of passwords as other loaders have done.
+This is unlikely as I probably can't figure it out.
-* Enhance the config feature by enabling you to choose config files (eg load settings.lowgfx.json) instead of it using settings from settings1.json for account1.
-This is likely.
-* Maybe add a batch open option "b" for crazed users who have more than 8 accounts.
-IE each account has a batch number(s) associated with it in accounts.csv and in the menu you can choose a batch of accounts to open.
-As a person with 3 accounts this is a very low priority feature and hasn't been requested by anyone yet.
 * Maybe add a counter for how many times you've launched each account and save this as a column in accounts.csv.
 * Maybe add a counter for time spent in each account (given Blizzard won't implement this).
 * Maybe a stats screen (by pressing "i" instead of choosing an account) to display above for each account.
 As a silly addition, stats to include how many "magic" or above quality quotes have been found in the script.
 * Perhaps make a GUI *if* there's enough interest.
 Probably not though as there would be a lot of brain activity involved.
 Pay my mortgage and we'll perhaps maybe talk... probably.

+# Usage and Limitations #
+Happy for you to make any modifications this script for your own needs providing:
+ - Any variants of this script are never sold.
+ - Any variants of this script published online should always be open source.
+ - Any variants of this script are never modifed to enable or assist in any game altering or malicious behaviour including (but not limited to): Bannable Mods, Cheats, Exploits, Phishing

 # Credit for things I stole: #
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87